-Stretch marks can be unsightly and make you upset when you catch sight of them in the bathroom, but the 75% of mums who have them should wear them with pride.
-That is not to say the 25% of women who didn’t end up with tiger stripes are no less mothers than those who did, because every woman will experience some sort of change to their body whether it’s wider hips, a slightly wobbly or saggy tummy, or a bootylicious butt.
+Stretch marks can be unsightly and make you upset when you catch sight of them in the bathroom, but 75% of mums who have them should wear them with pride.
+That is not to say the 25% of women who didn’t end up with tiger stripes are no fewer mothers than those who did because every woman will experience some sort of change to their body whether it’s wider hips, a slightly wobbly or saggy tummy, or a bootylicious butt.

 While some people might think that their body has been ruined by having children, I see tiger stripes and that tell-tale belly bump as one of the quintessential symbols of motherhood – it should be a source of pride and not something to be ashamed of.

 One of the women who bared her belly for the gorgeous photos had asked her photographer to edit out her stretchmarks when she’d had photos taken after her first two children were born.
 When she first looked at her photo in this series, all she saw was a bloated belly until her husband reminded her what her body had done.